hanfuqishe/covid-19/README.md

 Note that they come from another civilization.
 Maybe difficult to understand, but easy to verify.

+And this is not a commercial activity, because the prescriptions recommended here are completely free.

 Hope it can help you.